pixelgrade/nova-blocks/readme.txt

 == Changelog ==

 = 1.1.6 =
-* Fixed customized map style
+* Fixed customized map style.
-* Quick fix to avoid "Undefined index" PHP notice
+* Quick fix to avoid "Undefined index" PHP notice.
+* Fixed Scroll and Position Indicators on the latest version of Gutenberg.

 = 1.1.5 =
 * Added anchor links for creating a one-page site.